How to Cure & Store Potatoes

 Step 3: Cure the Potatoes

-Curing your potatoes allows the skin to toughen up and prepares them for longer storage.
-The curing period should be anywhere from 7-14 days.
-You want a cool, dark place to cure your potatoes, without sunlight shining on them.
-The ideal air temperature is 45-60 degrees and you’re looking for a high humidity place – aim for 85-95% humidity.
-Air flow is another factor you want to consider–the skin of the potatoes needs to breathe to fully cure.
+The ideal air temperature is 45-60 degrees, and if you’re looking for a high-humidity place, aim for 85-95% humidity.
+Airflow is another factor you want to consider–the skin of the potatoes needs to breathe to cure fully.
 In many cases, a basement or garage can be a great option for curing potatoes.

 curing potatoes in a cool, dark place